Birational geometry of moduli space of del Pezzo pairs: Hassett-Keel-Looijenga program for P8

-in order to replace $H_{A_6}''$ in (\ref{relaA'1}).
-Then again using the difference of the above relation with pullback first identity in relation (\ref{relaA'1}), one obtains (\ref{pbA6'}). \end{proof} \begin{rem} Indeed $H_{A_6'}$ is a movable divisor.
-This can be shown from the K-moduli side by \cite{psw2} but not from pure arithmetic computation.
+\begin{rem} Indeed $H_{A_6'}$ is a movable divisor.
+This can be shown from the K-moduli side by \cite{psw2} but not purely from arithmetic computation.
 We only give a heuristic reason from an arithmetic perspective.
-Indeed, the pullback $\iota'^{\ast}H_{\Bar{4},-\frac{1}{3}}, \iota'^{\ast}H_{\Bar{3},-\frac{1}{8}}$ can also be computed explicitly as Heegner divisors on $\sh(A_5')$.
-But as their discriminant is less than that of divisor $H_{A_6'}$, then they should be birationally contractable.
+Indeed, the pullbacks $\iota'^{\ast}H_{\Bar{4},-\frac{1}{3}}, \iota'^{\ast}H_{\Bar{3},-\frac{1}{8}}$ can also be computed explicitly as Heegner divisors on $\sh(A_5')$.
+But as their discriminants are less than that of the divisor $H_{A_6'}$, then they should be birationally contractable.
 Thus these Heegner divisors will be viewed as irrelevant.
-For simplicity of computations, we will denote them $Z_{\sh}$ on $\sh$. \end{rem}
+For simplicity of computations, we will denote them by $Z_{\sh}$ on $\sh$. \end{rem}